 George Mandell’s father, Samuel Pierce Mandell, was publisher of The Boston Transcript.
 George Mandell worked for the Transcript in various positions, including serving as treasurer and editor, and after his father’s death in 1920, he became the publisher.

-By 1945, 247 Commonwealth had been acquired by Dr. Francis Lee Weille, a physician, who converted it into medical offices.
+On June 30, 1944, 247 Commonwealth was acquired from Thomas Mandell and Emma (Mandell) Rice by Dr. Francis Lee Weille, a physician and ear and throat specialist, who converted it into medical offices.
 He maintained his offices there until the early 1970s along with several other physicians to whom he leased office space.
-He and his wife, Eleanor, lived in Brookline.
+He and his wife, Eleanor Perry (Walker) Weille, lived in Brookline.

-In April of 1973, he filed for (and subsequently received) permission to legalize the occupancy as four medical offices and two dwelling units, which he indicated was the existing condition (the residential units being located on one and one-half floors of the building).
+In April of 1973, Dr. Weille filed for (and subsequently received) permission to legalize the occupancy as four medical offices and two dwelling units, which he indicated was the existing condition (the residential units being located on one and one-half floors of the building).

 In May of 1973, he filed for (and subsequently received) permission to convert the property from four offices and two residential units into offices for the American Cancer Society.

-In November of 1973, the Massachusetts Division of the American Cancer Society acquired 247 Commonwealth from Francis Lee Weille.
+On November 19, 1973, 247 Commonwealth was acquired from Francis Lee Weille by the Massachusetts Division of the American Cancer Society.
 It continued to occupy the building until the mid-1990s.

 In May of 1996, it filed for permission to convert the property from offices into a professional language school, the English Language Center.
 The application was denied and the Society’s appeal was dismissed.